 Reflective of a generally optimistic outlook, more than one-third of respondents forecasted that fees would increase in 2016, with advisory and consulting services increasing the most, followed by accounting, compilation, and other non-assurance and related services; tax; and audit and assurance services.
 However, optimism is not at the same level as a year ago as growth projections across service lines have dropped since the survey conducted at year-end 2014.

 Most respondents provided some form of consulting service, and the larger practices were more likely than sole practitioners to provide these services; the types of business advisory services they offered most frequently in 2015 were tax planning and corporate advisory, including advice on mergers and acquisitions, valuations, and legal issues.
 The IFAC SMP Committee has long recognized the growth potential of this service line and actively encouraged the global SMP constituency to seriously consider stepping up their business advisory activities.
-The IFAC Global Knowledge Gateway has many of the resources, in particular under Practice Management, needed to help SMPs offer advisory services.
+The Knowledge Gateway has many of the resources needed to help SMPs offer advisory services.

 Are SMPs Members of a Network, Association, or Alliance?